DESIGN PHASE ONGOING

-The City of Pittsburgh’s Department of Mobility and Infrastructure (DOMI) will initiate the Preliminary Design Phase for the Mon-Oakland Mobility Project this summer (2019) in conjunction with the Pittsburgh Water and Sewer Authority’s (PWSA) Four Mile Run (4MR) Stormwater Improvement Project.
+The City of Pittsburgh’s Department of Mobility and Infrastructure (DOMI) is in the Final Design Phase for the Mon-Oakland Mobility Project.

 The intention is to implement a mobility solution simultaneously with stormwater improvements to maximize efficiency and minimize cost and disruption to residents.
-The proposed connections are intended to provide alternatives to vehicular traffic, and supplement the public transit system in the area, providing an additional mode of travel to and from major employment centers.
+The mobility project will improve connections between neighborhoods and employment centers while enhancing the park experience.